 How would you describe the relationship between The Graph, The Graph Foundation, and Edge & Node?

-What’s the story behind your move from traditional Investments and Banking to the Crypto space?
+What’s the story behind your move from traditional investments and banking to the crypto space?

-Coming from Wall Street, it felt like a more safe bet, just kind of joining a company that had the backing of so many great VCs.
-So I focused on Business Development there, then took on Investor Relations.
-So really kind of keeping those supporters up to date, and then help them launch the Orchid protocol.
-And then shortly after that, I resigned and moved over to The Graph.
-And the reason for that was it just felt like a lot of the applications that we’re launching on Ethereum just were not competitive with centralized applications.
-And I do believe that blockchains are the future of the Internet.
-And so I want to make sure we kind of get to that future.
-So The Graph was really kind of providing key infrastructure to developers, and really enabling a lot of innovation within you know, the Ethereum blockchain and now we’ve, we’re kind of exploding that view to many other blockchains.
+Coming from Wall Street, it felt like a more safe bet, just joining a company that had the backing of so many great VCs.
+So I focused on business development there.
+Then took on investor relations, so really keeping those supporters up-to-date, and then helped them launch the Orchid protocol.
+And then shortly after that I resigned and moved over to The Graph.
+And the reason for that was I just felt like a lot of the applications that we’re launching on Ethereum just were not competitive with centralized applications.
+And I do believe that blockchains are the future of the internet.
+And so I want to make sure we get to that future.
+So The Graph was really providing key infrastructure to developers and really enabling a lot of innovation within the Ethereum blockchain.
+And now we’re exploding that to many other blockchains.

-And coming from banking where I saw a lot of inefficiencies, and banks are paid so much money for kind of being middlemen in this ecosystem.
-I really kind of saw the opportunity there.
-And so it was exciting for me to see that you could do this kind of on chain without a middleman.
-So no banks, no lawyers, and then kind of seeing that opportunity within many different spaces.
-So finance, governance, real estate work, you know, the internet in and of itself, social media, art, gaming, you know, many, many use cases that we’re kind of seeing come to fruition today.
-And what’s exciting is that everyone involved can kind of be compensated can measure it to the value that they’re putting into something.
-Whereas, you know, in traditional spaces like the traditional internet or centralized finance, I don’t necessarily think that’s always true.
-I think there’s a lot of really hard working people in those ecosystems that aren’t really being compensated.
-And instead, a lot of that money does kind of trickle up to the centralized organization at on top.
+And coming from banking where I saw a lot of inefficiencies and banks are paid so much money for being middleman in this ecosystem, I really saw the opportunity there.
+And so it was exciting for me to see that you could do this on chain without a middleman.
+So no banks, no lawyers, and then seeing that opportunity within many different spaces.
+So finance, governance, real estate work, the internet in and of itself, social media, art, gaming, many, many use cases that we’re seeing come to fruition today.
+And what’s exciting is that everyone involved can be compensated, can measure it to the value that they’re putting into something.
+Whereas in traditional spaces like the traditional internet or centralized finance, I don’t necessarily think that’s always true.
+I think there’s a lot of really hardworking people in those ecosystems that aren’t really being compensated.
+And instead a lot of that money does trickle up to the centralized organization on top.

 Let’s talk more about that.
 How do you think people will benefit in a world where decentralized finance exists?